This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage your child's symptoms:

-- Elevate your child's elbow.
-Use pillows to keep your child's elbow raised above the level of his heart as often as you can.
-This helps decrease swelling and pain.
-Elevation can also help the injury heal faster.
-While your child's elbow is elevated, have him wiggle his fingers and open and close them to prevent hand stiffness.
+- Elevate your child's elbow above the level of his or her heart as often as you can.
+This will help decrease swelling and pain.
+Prop your child's elbow on pillows or blankets to keep it elevated comfortably.
+Have your child wiggle his or her fingers and open and close them to prevent hand stiffness.

 - Take your child to physical therapy as directed.
 A physical therapist can teach your child exercises to help improve movement and strength and to decrease pain.